 Jill Simeone joined KCAP in 2013 to serve as the company's first General Counsel.
 She has also been appointed by the Board of Directors to serve as Chief Compliance Officer.
-Ms. Simeone brings to the firm 20 years of legal experience.
-Before arriving at KCAP, Ms. Simeone worked at American Express, advising their Venture Capital group on minority investments.
-For almost a dozen years before that, she held various positions at CEMEX (US General Counsel, North America General Counsel), and managed a broad portfolio of corporate law projects including international M&A, financial transactions, joint ventures, regulatory matters and public company reporting.
+Ms. Simeone brings to the firm more than 20 years of legal experience.
+Before arriving at KCAP, Ms. Simeone held various positions at CEMEX (US General Counsel, North America General Counsel), and managed a broad portfolio of corporate law projects including international M&A, financial transactions, joint ventures, regulatory matters and public company reporting.
 She co-chaired the team that developed and rolled-out the company's global compliance program, ETHOS.
 Ms. Simeone started her legal career as an Assistant District Attorney in the Manhattan District Attorney's Office.
-She currently serves on the Executive Committee of the UC Hastings Law School Board of Governors.
+She currently serves as President of the UC Hastings Law School Board of Governors.
 Ms. Simeone holds a B.A. cum laude from Harvard University, a J.D. from the University of California Hastings College of the Law, and she is a Fulbright Scholar (Mexico).